PORTLAND FIRE STATIONS THROUGH HISTORY

 Engine 18 - 1951 to 1961

+Located in Multnomah Village on SW Capital Highway between SW 34th and 35th Avenue, Station 18 began its service in 1939 as Multnomah County Fire District #3.
 On February 17, 1938 the Multnomah County Commissioners met at Multnomah School to organize a fire department for Multnomah.
-In April 1939 work began on the new fire station building (now Neighborhood House).
+In April 1939 work began on the new fire station building.
 The building had a dormitory on the second floor, housed equipment on the main, and had a full basement.
 William (Bill) Surplice was appointed chief May 31, 1939.
 The Chief enlisted about thirty volunteers, 18 to 28 years of age.
 They received no compensation, not even on fire calls.
 The first truck arrived on July 22, 1939.
-On November 7 1950, the people of Multnomah voted for annexation into Portland, and Portland took over the fire department August 1, 1951.
-The volunteers from the old district who wanted to remain were hired by the Portland Fire Department, and the Portland Fire Department operated out of the old Multnomah station until a new station on S.W.
-30th near Dolph Court opened in 1961.
-The left photo shows the station when it was still the Multnomah Fire Department.
-On the right is a photo of a Portland Fire crew.
+On November 7 1950, the people of Multnomah voted for annexation into Portland, and Portland took over the fire department on August 1, 1951.
+The volunteers from the old district who wanted to remain were hired by the Portland Fire Bureau.
+The station would operate out of this station until the Modernization Program created a new station on SW 30th Avenue.
+Engine 18 would move to its new quarters in 1961.
+This building still exists today in private ownership.

 511 SW College Street